1,000+ Opportunities

-Jazz Road Tours is sponsored by The Wallace Foundation.
-A national initiative that offers grants to jazz artists to develop tours into communities across the country.
-The program supports travel, lodging, and artist fees for tours that include multiple engagements.
+Jazz Road Tours is a grant from South Arts, supported by The Wallace Foundation, that funds jazz artists to develop and execute tours bringing jazz music to communities across the United States.
+The program covers travel, lodging, and artist fees for multi-engagement tours with a focus on rural and underserved communities.
+A January 2026 cycle specifically targets rural regions nationwide.

 Jazz Road Tours | South Arts Staff and Board of Directors Emerging Traditional Artists Program Field Work Collection (Berea College) Jazz Road Creative Residencies Jazz Road Creative Residencies - FAQ Resources for Jazz Artists Southern Circuit Tour of Independent Filmmakers Southern Prize and State Fellowships for Visual Arts: Touring Exhibition Grant & Fellowship Recipients How to Obtain a UEI (Unique Entity Identifier) State Partner and Presenter Networks Southern Arts Relief & Recovery Fund Donate to the Recovery Fund See All Grants & Opportunities Jazz artists, take your music to places it's never been.